 Here are a few to look at:

-Let’s be realistic, there’s always room for trial and error, and that’s no exception in the social media world.
+Let’s be realistic, there’s always room for trial and error, and that’s no exception in social media.
 Evaluating the metrics and analyzing the setbacks will give you more incredible momentum in formulating a formula that works (content-wise).
-There will be tweaks along the way, and optimization will provide you with a much-needed boost.
+There will be tweaks along the way, and optimization will give you a much-needed boost.

 When you have a marketing plan in mind or an indication of the approach you want to take, you can look into all the social media platforms and see which one(s) are the best fit for your brand, tone, and audience.
 It’s essential to also be mindful of the type of content you want to post and how it will tie in best with a specific platform.